ellieasager/hackernews/README.md

 3. In code:
 In the file `internal/pkg/db/mysql/mysql.go` set username and password for the db connection in method `InitDB()`.

-4. Cli: make sure to use your username and password when running `migrate -database` below
+4. Cli: make sure to use your username and password when running the command below
 ```
-migrate -database mysql://root:rootroot@/hackernews -path internal/pkg/db/migrations/mysql up
+migrate -database mysql://root:dbpassword@/hackernews -path internal/pkg/db/migrations/mysql up
-go run server.go
 ```

+5. Cli: `go run server.go`

-5. In your browser go to http://localhost:8080/
+6. In your browser go to http://localhost:8080/

 - Try creating a user:
 ```